LispCookbook/cl-cookbook/iteration.md

 ### Variable backtracking (`previous`) VS parallel binding

+`iterate` allows us to get the previous value of a variable:

 ~~~lisp
 (iter (for el in '(a b c d e))
       (for prev-el previous el)